-Understanding a Construction Loan
+Understanding a New Home Construction Loan

-Having two loans means double the closing costs, which includes the origination fee, appraisal, title work, etc. However, on the permanent loan, we do reduce some of those fees because some of the work is done with the initial construction loan.
+Having two loans means double the closing costs, which include the origination fee, appraisal, title work, etc. However, on the permanent loan, we do reduce some of those fees because some of the work is done with the initial construction loan.

 For instance, the origination fee is 50 percent of the normal charge the second time around.
 If completion is within 12 months of construction, we may not have to do a full appraisal and can do a completion certification at a reduced rate.
 Those things help make the process a little easier for borrowers.

-It makes it easier if a borrower has either been gifted the land or bought it several years before and paid it off or down quite a bit to build up equity.
+It makes it easier if a borrower has either been given the land or bought it several years before and paid it off or down quite a bit to build up equity.
 This can essentially be your down payment instead of cash.
 Keep in mind that job changes or big financial changes like starting a business during construction are not a good idea, as these can cause problems with the final loan.

 Taking Those First Steps

-The first step is submitting an application for a Fast Mortgage Quote so we can check on credit and your debt-to-income ratio.
+The first step is submitting an application for a Fast Mortgage Quote so we can check on your credit and your debt-to-income ratio.
 At the application stage or soon after, we will request bids, plans, or estimates for the new home and from the contractors involved.
 You can’t plan for everything (and borrowers will often make changes during construction), but we try to limit complications by getting all this information ahead of time.

 Once you submit an application, you can look at acquiring the land if you do not already own it, and then start on the house plans, bids, and estimates from contractors.
 Do thorough research and get several bids to be sure you are getting what you expect at an appropriate price.
-Be sure to find a builder you not only trust, but can also communicate with well.
+Be sure to find a builder you not only trust but can also communicate with well.